aspuru-guzik-group/atlas/README.md

 optimization, meta-learning optimization, data-driven search space expansion/contraction, and more!

 `atlas` is intended serve as the brain or experiment planner for self-driving laboratories.

+You can find more details about `atlas` in our [documentation](https://aspuru-guzik-group.github.io/).

 `atlas` is proudly developed in 🇨🇦 at the University of Toronto and the Vector Institute for Artificial Intelligence.